-That’s not a problem you’ll have in my version of the New England classic, as I include nearly 5 pounds of clams!
+My New England Clam Chowder recipe includes nearly 5 pounds of clams, so there's no doubt about finding tender, juicy clams in every spoonful.
 Of course the problem with fresh clams is that they live in the muck at the bottom of the ocean, and so eating clams is often synonymous with eating sand.
-It’s a weakness of mine.
-For Superman it’s kryptonite, for others it’s the sound of fingernails scraping across a chalkboard, for me it’s grit in my food.
-Whether it’s an errant shard of egg shell or a grain of sand in in my clams, one bite is all it takes to ruin an otherwise delicious meal.
+It's a weakness of mine.
+I can't stand grit in my food.
+Whether it's an errant shard of egg shell or a grain of sand in in my clams, one bite is all it takes to ruin an otherwise delicious meal.

 To ensure a truly sand-free experience, I steam the the clams open, remove the meat and then use the clam stock to rinse the clam meat.
-After letting the grit settle, you can skim the clams off the top, and then carefully transfer the stock to another container leaving the last bit of stock (and remaining sand) in the first bowl.
+After letting the grit settle, you can skim the clams off the top, and then carefully transfer the stock to another container, leaving the last bit of stock (and remaining sand) in the first bowl.
+No more gritty New England Clam Chowder.

-The resulting chowder is rich and creamy with tender clams and bits of smoky bacon in every bite.
-Crumble up some oyster crackers or hardtack when you eat it to add some body, and you’ll have a wicked good chowda fah suppaah.
+The resulting New England clam chowder is rich and creamy, with tender clams and bits of smoky bacon in every bite.
+And you can eat it down to the last flavorful drop without fear.
+Crumble up some oyster crackers or hardtack when you eat it to add some body, and you'll have a wicked good chowdah.

-- 2 kilograms clams (4.4 pounds) Manila, Littleneck or Soft-Shell
+- 2 kilograms littleneck clams (Manila or Soft-Shell work as well)

 - 1 tablespoon extra virgin olive oil